austinjb995/Personal-Website-Flask-App/README.md

 - 🕹️ Play games through integrated EmulatorJS.
 - 📬 Contact form for feedback.
 - 🧼 Automatically cleans old image assets on new searches.

+## Possible Planned Features/Things I would like to add
+- Support for other image boards
+- Making everything more "pretty" i.e more front end work with CSS and JS
+- Open to more ideas

 ---
 # Automated Install Script